 A number of factors allow us to pinpoint the year of the death of Jesus.
 We calculate that John the Baptist commenced his ministry c.
-AD 26, based on the historical note in Luke 3:1 that John started preaching in the fifteenth year of Tiberius’s reign.
-Tiberius was named emperor in AD 14, but he actually started reigning two year prior to that, AD 12, as co-regent with Augustus Caesar.
-Using the earlier date, John’s ministry began c.
-AD 26–27.
-Jesus probably began His ministry soon after John began his and ministered for the next three and a half years, approximately.
-So, the end of Jesus’ ministry would have been c.
-AD 29–30.
+AD 28 or 29, based on the historical note in Luke 3:1 that John started preaching in the fifteenth year of Tiberius’s reign.
+Tiberius was named emperor in AD 14.
+If Jesus was baptized and began His ministry sometime in AD 29, and He ministered for approximately the next three and a half years, then the end of Jesus’ ministry would have been AD 33.

 Pontius Pilate is known to have ruled Judea from AD 26–36.
 The crucifixion took place during a Passover (Mark 14:12), and that fact, plus the date John began his ministry, narrows down the date of the crucifixion to Friday, April 3, AD 33.
 There is also an argument for an earlier date (April 7, AD 30), based on an earlier start to John the Baptist's ministry (and an assumed co-regency of Tiberias and Augustus).
 The later date seems more in keeping with the historical record.